CDCgov/react-starter-kit/README.md

 Chrome | Firefox | IE | Safari | Edge
 --- | --- | --- | --- | --- |
 Latest ✔ | Latest ✔ | 11 ✔ | Latest ✔ | Latest ✔ |

+## Open Sourcing

+While a lot of the code used in this starter kit will be for internal code, we should attempt to open source when we can.
+If you plan on open sourcing the code, be sure to use the `cdcgov` organization (the organization that this starter kit is hosted with) instead of the `cdcent` organization.
+You might have to request access to do this, and there are also policies and procedures that should be followed before open sourcing a project.
+[This repository](https://github.com/CDCgov/template) has a good starting point with a link to a form to get access to `cdcgov`, the process and additional information you need to add to your repository if you want to make it an open source project.

+The reason this repository does not have a lot of those files is because it is a template for specific use by teams in CDC and not oriented towards larger community contributions at this time.